carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 ### Metrics

-I will be using a train/test split on the stock data.
+I will be attempting to use the train/test split utility on the stock data from sklearn's cross_validation module .
 A section of the data will be used to train the model and another section will be used to test the model on unseen data (out of sample data).
 I will use the score method to measure the difference between predicted prices and real prices in the testing (out-of-sample) dataset.

+Sample lines of code:
+splitting the train / test data:  `X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3, random_state=0)`
+Displaying the predictive score of linear regression or knn regression on unseen data -> `print('regr.score(X_test, y_test): %.2f' % regr.score(X_test, y_test))`

 ## II.
 Analysis